Afghan president appoints 2 ministers, angers ruling partner - WTMJ

 Associated Press

-KABUL, Afghanistan (AP) — Afghan President Ashraf Ghani has made two key Cabinet changes, evoking a strong response Saturday from powerful governing partner Abdullah Abdullah amid increasing pressure from the U.S. to reach a peace agreement with the Taliban.
+KABUL, Afghanistan (AP) — Afghan President Ashraf Ghani has made two key Cabinet changes, a move condemned on Saturday as “unacceptable” by his powerful governing partner, Abdullah Abdullah, at a time when the U.S. is ratcheting up the pressure to reach a peace agreement with the Taliban.

 In May 2020, Ghani and political rival Abdullah signed a power-sharing agreement, two months after both declared themselves the winner of the September 2019 presidential election.
 Under the deal, Ghani remained president of the war-torn nation while Abdullah was named head of the country’s National Reconciliation Council, which has the authority to handle and approve all affairs related to Afghanistan’s peace process.
 Abdullah would also be able to appoint half of Ghani’s Cabinet and issue executive orders.

-On Friday, the National Security Council issued decrees on behalf of Ghani in which he dismissed Interior Minister Masoud Andarabi and appointed Hayatullah Hayat as caretaker minister.
-In recent years, Hayat has served as governor of southern Kandahar province.
+On Friday, Ghani dismissed Interior Minister Masoud Andarabi, appointing Hayatullah Hayat as caretaker minister.
+In recent years, Hayat had served as governor of southern Kandahar province.

-Army Chief of Staff Gen. Yasin Zia was appointed acting defense minister, replacing Asadullah Khalid.

-There was little explanation for the changes, but the moves angered Abdullah.
+There was little explanation from the government for the changes, but the moves angered Abdullah.
 “This decision is against the interests of the country in the current situation and is unacceptable,” he said in a statement released Saturday.

+Army Chief of Staff Gen. Yasin Zia was appointed acting defense minister.
+He replaced Asadullah Khalid, who had been receiving treatment abroad for severe injuries sustained in a 2012 suicide bombing, according to an official, who asked not to be identified because he was not authorized to speak to the media.
+He said Khalid will be returning to Afghanistan sometime soon.

+Khalid was head of Afghanistan’s intelligence at the time of the attack.
+He has received treatment in the United States and has periodically returned there.

 The changes come as a May 1 deadline nears for the withdrawal of U.S. troops and America has increased pressure on both the national government and the Taliban to end decades-old fighting.